strider-/Json-Service/README.md

 Documentation
 -------
+Note: You'll need to run Visual Studio as an administrator in order to get HttpListener running.

 Check out the [Getting Started](https://github.com/strider-/Json-Service/wiki) section of the wiki for the basics, extended documentation can be found here: